How to Add Custom Fonts to the New Dubsado Form Builder

 }

-Replace the font names with the fonts you’ve already added, and here you can assign weight, color, size, line height, and transform text as needed.
+Replace the font names with the fonts you’ve already added, and assign weight, color, size, line height, and transform text as needed.

 You don’t need to use all of h1, h2, h3, h4 and p fonts.
 You can remove the ones you won’t be needing from your code.

-Step 4: Use your fonts in your form
+4. Use your custom fonts in Dubsado forms

 Custom fonts in Dubsado forms